 Fill Polyester fibers

-Sustainability features Contains materials that meet the bluesign® criteria, contains recycled materials, from a Climate Neutral Certified brand
+Sustainability features Contains recycled materials and materials that meet the bluesign® criteria; from a Climate Neutral Certified brand

 Buying a single bag for both camping and backpacking makes perfect sense when it's a kids' sleeping bag.
 A child's preference for camping over backpacking—or vice versa—isn't fully formed yet.
 They're also going to outgrow any gear you buy in a few years.
-REI Co-op's venerated Kindercone backpacking bag is the perfect answer—it comes with built-in growth-spurt insurance.
+The co-op's venerated Kinderconebackpacking bag is the perfect answer—it comes with built-in growth-spurt insurance.
 The included stuff sack, which is attached to the bottom of the bag so you won't lose it, can be cinched to make the bag shorter when your child is younger; as your child grows, simply move the cinch point down to lengthen the bag.

-Kindercone, which in various iterations has been in the REI Co-op bag line for more than two decades, has just the right mix of toughness and tech required in a kid's bag.
-The sturdy shell and two-way anti-snag coil zipper resist rough use, while its polyester materials offer resistance to spills and drizzle.
+Kindercone, which in various iterations has been in the REI Co-op sleeping bag line for more than two decades, has just the right mix of toughness and tech required in a kids' bag.
+The sturdy shell and two-way antisnag coil zipper resist rough use, while its polyester materials offer resistance to spills and drizzle.
 The Kindercone is estimated to provide warmth down to 25°F, which should help kids stay comfortable, even on a cool-weather trip.
-Sarah Miller, a sales manager at the REI store in Marina, California, points out that the bag's mummy-bag shape—one of it obvious backpacking features— is key here: "The slim shape isn't merely a backpacking advantage, it's also a warmth advantage because a kids' small body doesn't have to work so hard to heat the bag up."
+"The slim shape isn't merely a backpacking advantage; it's also a warmth advantage because a kid's small body doesn't have to work so hard to heat the bag up," noted one of our retail sales managers.

 Because the sleekly built Kindercone tips the scales at just a hair over 3 pounds, budding backpackers should also be able to carry their bag—just like their adult trip leaders.